 Reconciliation Action Plan

-The City is developing its fourth Reconciliation Action Plan (RAP), which we want your input on.
+The City is developing its fourth Reconciliation Action Plan (RAP).
 Reconciliation is about working together to strengthen relationships, celebrate culture and recognise heritage of Aboriginal and Torres Strait Islander peoples.

 If you have any queries, please contact the City’s Community Development Team.